moneymeets/python-poetry-buildpack/README.md

 heroku config:set DISABLE_POETRY_CREATE_RUNTIME_FILE=1
 ```

+If `DISABLE_POETRY_CREATE_RUNTIME_FILE` is set, required Python version can be specified in `runtime.txt`.
+Otherwise, if `runtime.txt` is present in the repository, the buildpack will prevent the app from being deployed in order to avoid possible ambiguities.

 The Poetry version can be specified by setting `POETRY_VERSION` in Heroku config vars.
 Otherwise it will default to a hard coded version.

 ```